 - To stimulate community and agency involvement in educational activities.

-John is an English Language Learners teacher at Kennedy, Roosevelt, and Hoover Elementary Schools in Medford, Oregon.
-He has coordinated water quality testing at Lazy Creek with multiple classes, and volunteers with BCWEP's Kids and Bugs event.
+John is a retired English Language Learners teacher.
+He taught at Kennedy, Roosevelt, and Hoover Elementary Schools in Medford, Oregon.
+He has coordinated water quality testing at Lazy Creek with multiple classes, and volunteers with BCWEP's Kids and Creeks event.
 John helped organize Spanish 4H clubs at Griffin Creek and Kennedy schools.
 John has also produced films about nature in Alaska and about geography in Argentina.

 George Duran, Treasurer